Spinal Cord Injury

 of the spinal cord.

 Incomplete injury.
 There is some function below the level of the injury.
-This could be movement in 1
+This could be movement in one

-limb more than the other, feeling in parts of the body, or more function on 1 side
+limb more than the other, feeling in parts of the body, or more function on one side

 of the body than the other.
 Incomplete injuries can happen at any level of the spinal